 This final step establishes realistic, achievable milestones that will be used to gauge your progress in achieving the overall business objectives detailed in your business plan.

-It’s vital that these milestones are measurable, and that you define the metrics you’ll be evaluating them against to be able to articulate your success criteria.
+It’s vital that these milestones are measurable and you define the metrics you’ll evaluate them against to articulate your success criteria.

 When seeking investment, it’s essential to steer clear of loosely defined or excessively ambitious goals, as investors will use these to gauge your progress.
 Investors may hesitate to work with you if your business plan is difficult to understand or poses a significant risk of missing essential projections.